laxitsharma/SpecDetect/README.md

 # SpecDetect
-Real-time glasses detection app using OpenCV and Tkinter — capture, train, and detect spectacles with ease.
-# SpecDetect

 **SpecDetect** is a desktop GUI application that uses computer vision to detect whether a person is wearing glasses.
 It leverages OpenCV for face and eyeglass detection, and provides an intuitive interface for collecting data, training a recognition model, and testing it in real time.